About Stephanie Buechler

 Arid Cities in Changing Climates.
 BOR funding.
 With Stephen Yool and Christopher Scott.
 Examines the Tucson Urban Canopy including human responses at the household, neighborhood and city-wide level to urban warming and the urban heat island, particularly those responses related to landscaping and water use.

 My research near the U.S.-Mexico border in Sonora, Mexico examines adaptation to climate change and water scarcity, youths' decision-making in agriculture in the context of rapid environmental change, migration in the context of economic crisis and environmental change, home processing of agricultural products including cheese and fruit products and social networks, and gender, agriculture and the environment.
 My research also examines women's lives and livelihoods and renewable energy projects in Arizona and, with Mexican colleagues, in Zacatecas, Mexico.
+Other collaborative research includes women in mining in Sonora, Mexico.
 My research in Tucson examines food deserts and the role of community gardens in food deserts in low-income neighborhoods as well as ways to green these areas with pollinator-friendly plants.
 My research in Uttarakhand, India explores hydropower's impacts on rural gendered livelihoods.
 Past research explored a community garden for the disabled and low-income that has a large-scale water harvesting system in Tucson; Tucson Urban Canopy and responses at the household, neighborhood and city level to climate change, the urban heat island and water resource scarcity.
+Theoretical frameworks I use are feminist political ecology, energy justice, socio-ecological systems, double exposures and others.

 Stephanie Buechler.
 2016.
 Ethnographic Immersions and Local Collaborations in the Study of Globalization and Environmental Change.
 Ethnographic Collaborations In Latin America: The Effects Of Globalization.
 June Nash and Hans Buechler (eds).
 Palgrave.